TsekNet/website/about.md

 Want to get in touch?
 Find an error in an article?
 {:.faded}

-I can be reached via any of the channels listed in the sidebar of this site in addition to responding to any comments left on this site.
+The best way to reach me is via twitter [@tseknet](https://twitter.com/tseknet).
+Other ways to contact me can be found on the sidebar of this website.

 ## Disclaimer